nyreehinton/content-ops-starter/content/pages/Exclusive-Tesla-Report.md

       type: TitleBlock
     subtitle: Are the readings accurate?
     text: >
-      Over the past year, I’ve conducted an in-depth review of Tesla’s odometer systems, analyzing everything from patent filings and charging logs to user testimonies on social media.
-My primary goal has been to determine whether Tesla vehicles accurately measure mileage or if certain algorithmic factors are inflating those readings.
-In this section, Ill walk you through the data sources, investigative steps, and final takeaways of my research”along with practical tips for anyone looking to understand, validate, or challenge their own Teslas odometer readings.
+      Over the past two years year, I’ve conducted an in-depth review of Tesla’s odometer systems, analyzing everything from patent filings and charging logs to user testimonies on social media.
+My primary goal has been to determine whether Tesla vehicles ***accurately*** measure mileage, or distanced traveled.

+      Through this abstract, I’ll walk you through the data sources, investigative steps, and final takeaways of my research, along with my thoughts on implications for the broader electric vehicle industry.
     actions: []
     colors: bg-dark-fg-light
     styles: